soartech/new-goal-system-4/ngs-4_0_0/NGS_4_0.md

 ### Atomic Values and Shallow Links

-`ngs-create-attribute-by-operator` is used to atomically add attribute/value pairs to existing objects.
-This can also be used to create a shallow link from one object to another.
+Atomic values are the values supported by Soar - integers, floats, strings, and ids.
+These are created via `ngs-create-attribute-by-operator`.
+This can be used to add simple attribute/values to existing objects, and also to create a shallow link from one object to another.
 Note there is a `ngs-create-attribute` macro, but users should rarely need to use it.

 As with object creation, optional arguments allow the creation of multi-valued attributes and control over the operator preferences.
 ```tcl